Great, do you think you have a good reason to raise funds?

 Most of the world's leading VCs are based out of Silicon Valley, over the last few years raising capital has become easier for smart, passionate teams.

-Angels are high net worth individuals with sound professional operating experience in startups and/or big companies.
+Angels investors are high net worth individuals with sound professional operating experience in startups and/or big companies.
 Most angels typically write a small check size ($10000-$50000).

 Some super angels are well connected and have a great reputation in the startup ecosystem.
 Getting such angels on board can be really helpful for startups for non-financial reasons.